The 3 years in TNTA was well spent and I would not trade my experiences with my previous career choice

 Memorable times on board the ship:

 Asyraf enjoys the mini parties held onboard the ship as it helped him to bond with his shipmates of different nationalities.
 He also looks forward to exploring new places during his shore leave.

 It was challenging at first to communicate with Captains of different nationalities and familiarise with their work etiquette.
 However, Asyraf has learnt that the key to working efficiently as a team is to make an effort to listen and understand the problems of his shipmates.
-In order to have a balance lifestyle onboard the ship, it is vital to have a good time management between assignments, duties and practical training.
+In order to have a balanced lifestyle onboard the ship, it is vital to have good time management between assignments, duties and practical training.